-9 Golden Rules for Project Managers in the Building Construction Industry
+9 Golden Rules for Interior Design Project Managers

-If you are a new project manager or one who is already working in the building construction industry and looking for ways to improve on your project management skills, here are nine golden rules to inspire you further.
+If you are a new project manager working in the interior design industry or one who already works in building construction and you are looking for ways to improve on your project management skills, here are nine golden rules to follow.

 These ideas which can also be regarded as the top guidelines required for project managers will help ensure you manage your building construction project with much ease.
 It’s best you make an effort to adhere to them.

 These rules will not only help to improve on your project deliverables, but they will also make you approach your project management tasks in a more professional manner.

 You must adopt the practice of teamwork.
 For successful project implementation, you need to approach issues through a variety of perspectives.

 As a project manager, you must realise that what you see visually is different from what you think in your mind.
 With teamwork, you will find that what you may miss may be observed by others.

 Endeavour to make it a habit to find out what others see that you may miss.

 2. Have a Good Relationship with Your Clients

 It is important to stay close to your clients and be aware of their feelings about the project.
 If you can, over-deliver to allay their reservations, fears, or concerns which may be major or minor.
 And because their concerns may continue to evolve through the course of the project, take advantage of that to give more than what is expected of you.